Ms. Giordano is a writer and public speaker who is interested in politics and history.

 Hillary ran an ethical campaign against Bernie Sanders.
 She never attacked him personally, although she did point out that he was making promises without a solid plan for implementing them.

 Unfortunately, Sanders did not keep his promise to run a positive issues-based campaign.
 He laid the groundwork for Trump’s “Crooked Hillary” attacks

 Sanders attacked Hillary for giving some well-paid speeches for “Wall Street.”
 There was nothing crooked or unethical about this.

 - Hillary was paid the going rate for former Senators and/or Secretaries of State.
-Corporations pay these high sums not to buy influence, but for the prestige they get from having a high-profile speaker.
-In any event, Hillary was out of office and had no influence to sell.
+Corporations pay these high sums not to buy influence, but for the prestige, they get from having a high-profile speaker.
+In any event, Hillary was out of the office and had no influence to sell.

 - Hillary also gave speeches for modest sums, and even for free, for charitable groups.

 - Sanders boasted that he had not given any paid speeches, but never mentioned that this was because no one is legally allowed to be paid for speeches while they are in office.